-The Department of Energy says in each case there are opportunities both for improving the performance of system components and improving the way they are controlled as part of integrated building systems management.
+The Department of Energy says in each case there are opportunities both for improving the performance of system components and improving the way they are controlled as part of an integrated building systems management.

-A combined offering will allow you to pull the data, study each process and see where the highest energy costs are coming from.
+A combined offering will allow you to pull the data, study each process, and see where the highest energy costs are coming from.
 In return, engineers, building managers, or maintenance personnel, will be able to make note of any trends and adjust as needed resulting in future cost savings.

 4) Save Time & Money